QW1CKS/betanet-linter/README.md

 > ```
 > Result: `compliance.json` (structured report) plus a CycloneDX JSON SBOM next to your binary.

-A CLI tool that enumerates Betanet specification §11 requirements (1.0 baseline + emerging 1.1 deltas) and now supplies a blend of heuristic, static‑structural, dynamic (simulated subset), and artifact evidence.
-Evidence schema v2 introduces: binary structural meta, static ClientHello template (ALPN order + extension hash), enhanced Noise pattern detail, and negative assertions.
-Dynamic harness expansion (rekey & HTTP/2 adaptive jitter) currently provides simulated behavioral evidence; real capture remains pending.
+A CLI tool that enumerates Betanet specification §11 requirements (1.0 baseline + emerging 1.1 deltas) and supplies a blend of heuristic, static‑structural, dynamic (simulated/sampled), and artifact evidence.
+Evidence schema v2 introduced: binary structural meta, static ClientHello template (ALPN order + extension hash), enhanced Noise pattern detail, negative assertions.
+Later phases added bootstrap, powAdaptive, rateLimit, governanceHistoricalDiversity, and network diagnostics fields.

 > **Flag Naming:**
 > `--format` is now the canonical flag for SBOM format selection.
 The older `--sbom-format` still works but is deprecated and will emit a warning; it will be removed in a future minor release.
 All CLI and GitHub Action usage should migrate to `--format`.